orhunguley/SemEval-2015-Toxicity-Detection/README.md

 # Project Manual
 ## Exercise 1
 In exercise 1, I trained 2 different models for SemEval Task 1.
 For paraphrase identification task, I utilized a binary classifier model to detect if given sentence pairs are paraphrase or not.
-For the similarity task, I
+For sentence similarity, I trained a regressor to minimize the sentence embeddings given 2 sentence pairs.
+For both approach, I utilized pre-trained language transformers to increase the speed of learning.
+This approach helped me to achieve good results in short training time.
 ### Paraphrase Detection
 Paraphrase detection model uses pre-trained distilled version of the [RoBERTa-base](https://huggingface.co/distilroberta-base) model.
 The model uses [distilroberta-base](https://huggingface.co/distilroberta-base) as a cross-encoder and adds a classification head on top to predict the probability of a sentece pair are paraphrase of each other.